← All issues

 The Delta Conveyance decision

-The largest single reliability decision in front of the board is whether to commit roughly $350 million in Zone 7 ratepayer dollars to the Delta Conveyance Project.
+The largest single reliability question in front of the board is how to steward Zone 7's estimated $443 million share of the Delta Conveyance Project, based on DWR's 2023 cost estimate and Zone 7's 2.2 percent participation level.
+This is a series of funding votes paid through water rates, not a single commitment.
+The board has already approved up to $7.55 million in planning costs across actions in 2020 and 2022, and in June 2025 executed an amendment for up to $6.6 million in pre-construction work for calendar years 2026 and 2027.
+DWR anticipates an updated cost estimate and financing plan before the participating agencies' next major decision in 2027.
 The seismic case for protecting our import supply is real, and so are the freshwater, ecological, and cost questions raised by communities downstream of the proposed intakes.
-This decision deserves its own analysis.
+Each vote deserves its own analysis.
 Read my full position on the Delta Conveyance Project →